 Suspend Your Disbelief: Sales Prospecting Tips

-By January 23, 2020 October 2nd, 2021 Sales & Marketing Advice
+By January 23, 2020 June 22nd, 2023 Sales & Marketing Advice

-Last Updated on October 2, 2021 by Dave Schoenbeck
+Last Updated on June 22, 2023 by Dave Schoenbeck

-Suspend Your Disbelief Sales Prospecting Tips
+A woman with a headset depicts Suspend Your Disbelief Sales Prospecting Tips

 Old-school Sales Prospecting Ideas

 Marketers today rely too heavily on waiting for prospects to initiate an outreach to our businesses.
-This seems to be an easy way out to avoid outbound personal prospecting.
-It’s effortless to send out a batch of emails to prospects, so the onus is on them to respond.
+This seems to be an easy way to avoid outbound personal prospecting.
+It’s effortless to send a batch of emails to prospects, so the onus is on them to respond.
 However, you’re not likely to make much of an impression that way.

 How can I improve my sales prospecting?